material-motion/material-motion/specifications/plans/RemoveSpring.md

 ## Contract

-Upon successfull completion of a gesture recognizer, adds the velocity to a property's current velocity.
+Removes any active spring from the given target's property.

 ```
-Plan VelocitySource {
+Plan RemoveSpring {
-  var gestureRecognizer
   var property
 }
 ```